A NSW Government website

 How are high emitting facilities defined for this funding?

-High emitting facilities are those that emit more than 0.09 MtCO2e per year.
+High emitting facilities are those that have emitted more than 90,000 tCO2 per year in any year since the 2018-19 financial year.
 Only high emitting manufacturing or mining facilities in NSW are supported by this funding.

 What types of industries are covered under this funding?